February is African American History Month

 Have a vision.
 Be demanding.

-Colin Powell, first African American Secretary of State
+Colin Powell, the first African American appointed as the U.S. Secretary of State

 Never be limited by other people’s limited imaginations.